 9. Baha’i House of Worship: Amid the many Mormon churches on ‘Upolu sits the contrasting Baha’i House of Worship.
 One of only eight in the world, the temple is an impressive structure that rises out of 20 acres of beautifully maintained gardens.
 If you’ve hired a car, you can fit this in as part of your round-the-island tour.
 If not, consider paying a taxi to take you to a few stops around the island including this one.

-Lonely Planet Rarotonga, Samoa & Tonga is a comprehensive guide to Samoa, ideal for those who want to explore the top things to do in Samoa as well as take the road less travelled.
+Lonely Planet Rarotonga, Samoa & Tonga is a comprehensive guide to the Cook Islands, ideal for those who want to explore the top things to do in the Cook Islands as well as take the road less travelled.